dskarbek/RPN-Lang/README.md

 Token | Description
 ---- | -----
 `.` | Concatenate top two values (as strings) on the stack and push the result.
+`[]` | Break a token into a list of characters followed by a count.
+Each character and the count becomes a distinct token.

 ## Control operators
 Token | Description